Professor Scott Davis

 Vicky is a chartered accountant with more than 15 years’ experience in healthcare management and is passionate about healthcare and in ensuring that people have quality healthcare choices available to them within their community.

-Vicky is the Chief Financial Office / Commercial Manager for the IMS Gropu and is highly experienced in financial reporting, budgeting and forecasting, and cash-flow management.
+Vicky is the Chief Financial Officer / Commercial Manager for the IMS Group and is highly experienced in financial reporting, budgeting and forecasting and cash-flow management.

 Vicky has held previous leadership roles in not-for-profit organisations including the Cairns Regional General Manager of Holy Spirit Care Service and oversaw the construction and commissioning of an 86-bed residential aged care facility and 52 independent retirement living units.
 Vicky also held the position of Chief Financial Officer for the Northern Queensland Primary Healthcare Network and was responsible for the commercial compliance and acquittal of Commonwealth primary healthcare funding contracts.